cyrillglockner/bonsaiai.github.io/source/includes/inkling2-guide/_concept-graphs.html.md

 }
 ```

 This program defines a single-concept graph.
 The name of the concept is get_high_score, and its input is the same as the input to the graph.
-It outputs a data type called PayerMove.
+It outputs a data type called PlayerMove.
 (More on types and type declarations below.)

 The output statement indicates that the get_high_score concept is the output for the entire graph.

 ![][1]

-Single concept model for learning Breakout
+Single concept graph for learning Breakout

 The `input` is a snapshot of the game in its current state.

 The concept `get_high_score`, is the output `concept`.
 It describes what we want the BRAIN to learn (in this case, to get a high score in the simulated Breakout game).
-This single-concept graph is sufficient to train a BRAIN to play the game, but this training may take a long time.
+This single-concept graph is sufficient to train a BRAIN to play the game, but training may take a long time.

 The `output` type PlayerMove describes the move that the AI wants to make.
 It chooses from left, right, or no move.
-The definition of the GameState and PlayerMove types are now shown.
+The definition of the GameState and PlayerMove types are not shown.

-To learn the `get_high_score` concept more quickly, an additional concept can be added to the concept graph.
+To learn the `get_high_score` concept more quickly, additional concepts can be added to the concept graph.

 ```inkling2
 graph (input: GameState) {